-Originally a castle, the Chateau de Menton, stood at the top of the hill.
+Continue to climb the narrow streets and staircases behind the chapel to reach the cemetery.
+Originally the Chateau de Menton stood at the top of the hill.
 The ruins of the castle were converted into the cemetery after 1804 after Napoleon decreed that people could no longer be buried in churches.

 The market in Menton is held each day in the old town in an indoor hall, built in the 19th century.
 There is a very extensive range of delicious local products such as cheese, meat, fruit and vegetables creating a colourful display and many things to tempt you.

 Another interesting religious monument is the Russian church, in the traditional russian orthodox style.
 The newer part of Menton (west of the old town and in the direction of the train station) is also pleasant to explore, with many belle epoque villas and newer apartment blocks, various 19th century government buildings and small chapels, various parks and a broad selection of shops and cafes.